opendilab/DI-engine-docs/source/03_system/config.rst

 Python Configuration Principles
 ^^^^^^^^^^^^^^^^^^
-As most machine learning programs value programming flexibility and ease of use, DI-engine uses Python files (using multi-level dict) as the default configuration file to be compatible with various special requirements.
-Users who previously used yaml and json can also easily migrate to Python configuration.
+As most machine learning programs value programming flexibility and ease of use, DI-engine uses Python files (specifically, multi-level dict) as the default configuration file to be compatible with various special requirements.
+Users who previously used ``yaml`` and ``json`` can also easily migrate to Python configuration.
 However, for parts outside of the core modules, such as communication interfaces in reinforcement learning simulation environments, native configuration can also be used without any special restrictions.

 Configuration Compilation Principles
 ^^^^^^^^^^^^^^^^^
-For the entire training program, DI-engine uses tools such as ``compile_config`` and ``get_instance_cfg`` as boundaries.
+For the entire training program, DI-engine uses tool functions such as ``compile_config`` and ``get_instance_cfg`` as boundaries.
 Before the boundary, users can customize the required configuration content through various means such as using default configurations, modifying configurations in the code, and entering configurations from the command line.
 However, after the boundary, all configuration files will be fixed and no further changes will be allowed.
 The training program will also create corresponding functional modules and training pipelines based on the configuration at that time.
-This rule is called the Configuration Compilation Principles, where the period before the boundary is the configuration compilation generation period, and the period after the boundary is the configuration runtime usage period.
+This rule is called the ``Configuration Compilation Principles`` , where the period before the boundary is the ``configuration compilation generation period``, and the period after the boundary is the ``configuration runtime usage period``.
 In addition, in the tool functions, the final generated configuration file will be exported and stored in the experiment directory folder (usually named ``total_config.py``), which can be used by users to check the validity of the configuration file settings or to reproduce the original experiment directly using this file.

 .. note::
    Typically, after completing an experiment, relevant information is stored in a path folder named after the ``exp_name`` configuration field.
 Among them, the macro configuration information file is ``total_config.py``, and the configuration file that can be directly used for training after format conversion is ``formatted_total_config.py``.
 Users can import the corresponding ``main_config`` and ``create_config`` directly from this file and pass them to the training entry function to start the experiment.